Astera-org/launch/README.md

-# launch
+# `launch`

-Launch makes it easy to run a program in our kubernetes cluster.
-It works by building a docker container and creating a kubernetes job using that container.
+The `launch` application makes it easy to run a program in a [Kubernetes](https://kubernetes.io/) cluster.
+It works by building a docker container and creating a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) using that container.

 ## Installation